The Global Energy Architecture Performance Index 2016 benchmarks energy systems of nations from across the world on three fundamental energy goals:

-The report provides governments and the private sector with a yardstick to monitor and drive energy transition.
+The report on the top energy performers in the world provides governments and the private sector with a yardstick to monitor and drive energy transition.
 Launched in 2013, the 2016 index has evolved to include the latest available energy data from 126 countries on 18 indicators, highlighting strengths as well as areas of potential improvement.

-Here is the top 10 list from this year’s report:
+Here is the top 10 energy performers list from this year’s report:

-1. Switzerland tops the ranking.
-Despite being quite dependent on energy imports and not benefitting from high energy export revenues, Switzerland’s energy system performs well on most dimensions measured by the index and supports overall economic growth through low energy intensity, a diverse supply mix and diversity of import counterparts.
+1. Switzerland tops the ranking of energy performers.
+Despite being quite dependent on energy imports and not benefitting from high energy export revenues, Switzerland’s energy system performs well on most dimensions measured by the index and supports overall economic growth through low energy intensity, a diverse supply mix, and a diversity of import counterparts.

 2. Norway has an energy system characterized by a vast resource endowment generating considerable energy export revenues, and an electricity supply with a high share of low carbon energy.
 Norway is well integrated with European energy markets.

-3. Sweden is the highest performing EU country with a high share of low carbon fuels in its energy mix, and has further increased investments in renewable energy.
-This is reflected in particularly strong performance across environmental sustainability while the country also performs well on energy access and security.
+3. Sweden is the highest energy performing EU country with a high share of low carbon fuels in its energy mix and has further increased investments in renewable energy.
+This is reflected in a particularly strong performance across environmental sustainability while the country also performs well on energy access and security.

 5. Denmark – a country at the global edge of integrating renewable energy production from wind in its electricity system - benefits from a high share of low carbon energy and its central positon at the crossroads of European and Nordic power markets.
 A good energy intensity score and a well- diversified energy mix are further strong-points of Denmark.